top of page

 345159189_786875539418323_3007198937925047242_n.jpg

-After the products initial success, Fun World expanded the ghosts into other varieties such as the popular #9207 - Fluorescent Ghost Mask with Shroud assortment in vibrant black-light reactive pink, green, and orange.
+After the products initial success, Fun World expanded the ghosts into other varieties such as the popular #9207 - Fluorescent Ghost Mask with Shroud assortment in vibrant blacklight reactive pink, green, and orange.
 The only designs used for this product throughout the course of its history were the initial four faces.
 The earliest fluorescent masks did not have eyeliner paint, while masks made after 1996 did.
+The majority of masks with eyeliner paint are considered "Gen 2" mold variants.
 Like all shrouded Fun World characters, the fluorescent ghosts originated on cotton shrouds and switched to polyester in late 1997.

 #9207 - Fluorescent Ghost Mask with Shroud assortment.